BenjaminCharlton/Aspire4Wasm/README.md

 var builder = WebApplication.CreateBuilder(args);
 builder.AddServiceDefaults();

-var clients = GetAllowedOrigins(builder.Configuration, "blazorWasmClient"); // Get the clients from the list in appsettings.
+var clients = GetAllowedOrigins(builder.Configuration, "blazorWasmClient"); // Get the clients from the environment variables.
 The second argument needs to be the resource name you passed when calling AddWebAssemblyClient in Program.cs of the AppHost project.

 builder.Services.AddCors(options =>
 {